elevien/math23/index.md

 The # of points you get for each self-evaluations are simply the score you've given yourself plus an additional point for providing an explanation of what you did wrong.
 The graders will simply review your self-evaluations. -->

+## Homework

+Each week I will assign exercises from the book, and occasionally some I have written.
+You’ll turn these in the following week on Thursday through canvas.
+Problems should be in the order they are assigned.
+They can be typed or hand written, but if I reserve the right to subtract points if I’m unable to parse them.
+Once these are turned in, I will post solutions, which you will use to grade your assignment and turn in the evaluation the following week.
+You should review all the solutions, but you only need to turn in your evaluations for a subset of problems which will be marked.
+For these problems I will include a rubric.

+I will review your self evaluation to ensure you are being honest (and not being too hard on yourself).
+If I see no issues, you will be assigned the grade that you gave yourself.

+The goal of the self-evaluation is to help you engage more deeply with the materiel.
+I understand is gives you additional work, but try to keep this in mind when considering the quantity of HW assigned.
+If you would like to receive more feedback on your homework from me, please do not hesitate to reach out.
+I am always happy to review HW solutions during office hours and xhours.

 ## Resources